chadjcampbell/familyGameNight/readme.md

 #### Description:

-Family Game Night is a web app developed by myself (Chad Campbell) as a final project for Harvard CS50x: Intro to Computer Science.
+Family Game Night is a web app developed by myself (Chad Campbell) as a final project for Harvard CS50x.
 The project uses micro framework Flask with Python and Jinja syntax for some logic to show database information on the apps routes.
 HTML, CSS with bootstrap, and Javascript were used on the front end.
-SQLite3 was used for the database. _Note: SQLite3 does not store information persistantly on Herokus free service._
+SQLite3 was used for the database. _Note: Demo may be slow to spin up due to Render hosting free tier._

 #### Pages: